Kadamban

-Kadamban is a 2017 Indian Tamil-language action drama film written and directed by N. Ragavan.
+Kadamban is a 2017 Indian Tamil-language action adventure drama film written and directed by N. Ragavan.
 It stars Arya and Catherine Tresa in the lead roles.
 The music was composed by Yuvan Shankar Raja, while the art direction and action choreography were handled by A. R. Mohan and Dhilip Subbarayan.

 Kadamban was released on 14 April 2017.
 The movie was dubbed and released in Telugu as Gajendrudu.
 The Hindi film rights were purchased by RK Duggal Studios for a record price.
 The Hindi trailer was launched on 6 May 2017, and the Hindi dubbed version was released under the same title by RKD studios.

 Plot

 Kadamban is a native of an isolated tribe in the Kadamba forest in Tamil Nadu.
 He lives a happy life as the protector of the forest.
-Mahendran is a powerful business magnate running a cement factory with his brothers, who attempt to get the tribe out of the forest as he learns that it is known for its immense amount of limestone and plans to extract the metals illegally, but Kadamban and his clan refuse, and a battle ensues.
+Mahendran is a powerful business magnate running a cement factory with his brothers, who attempt to get the tribe out of the forest as he learns that it is known for its immense amount of limestone and plans to extract the metals illegally.
+Kadamban and his clan refuse, and a battle ensues.
 Mahendran orchestrates shootouts and the cops in the forest, which lead to the deaths of many tribe members.
-With some of the villagers, Kadamban manages to finish Mahendran and his brothers, thus saving the forest and avenging injustice.
+With some of the villagers, Kadamban manages to finish off Mahendran and his brothers, thus saving the forest and avenging injustice.